faisalalmahmoud06/pdsnd_github/README.md

 files used are readme and bikeshare.py

 ### Credits
-to alrajhi and to the udacity instructor.
+to ALRAJHI and to the UDACITY instructor.